kahst/BirdNET-Analyzer/README.md

 <b>Have a question, remark or feature request?
 Please start a new issue thread to let us know.
 Feel free to submit pull request.</b>

+We also have a discussion forum on Reddit if you have a general question or just want to chat.
+Check it out here: [reddit.com/r/BirdNET_Analyzer](https://www.reddit.com/r/BirdNET_Analyzer)

 ## Contents

 [Model version update](#model-version-update)